Rush Rhees: Early life and studies

 Rush Rhees makes the front page of The New York Times in 1924.

 Rush Rhees was born on 19 March 1905 in Rochester, New York.
 He was the son of Harriet Chapin née Seelye (the daughter of Laurenus Clark Seelye) and her husband (Benjamin) Rush Rhees, a Baptist minister, author and president of the University of Rochester and, via the latter, the great-great-grandson of the radical Welsh-born preacher and pamphleteer Morgan John Rhys.
 Rhys, who fled to America from Wales in 1794 to avoid prosecution, was befriended and helped by Benjamin Rush.
 Rhys's appreciation was such that he named his second son Benjamin Rush Rhees (the surname having changed after emigration).

 Rhees began studying philosophy at Rochester, aged 16, in 1922.
 As a sophomore, he was expelled from his ethics class by Professor George M. Forbes, who had "found his questionings rude and insolent."
 This controversy, which occurred in February 1924 while Rhees' father was out of the country, was reported on the front page of The New York Times.
 Rhees would withdraw from the university and leave for Scotland soon after.

 Rhees matriculated at the University of Edinburgh later in 1924 where he was particularly influenced by John Anderson.
 Rhees was influenced by Anderson's left-wing social philosophy amongst other things, a sympathy he maintained for the rest of his life.
 He graduated with a first-class honours degree in philosophy there in 1928.

 That same year he was appointed assistant lecturer, under J. L. Stocks, at the University of Manchester.
 This was a position he held for four years.

-He then studied with Brentano scholar Alfred Kastil at the University of Innsbruck for a year.
+He then studied with Franz Brentano scholar Alfred Kastil at the University of Innsbruck for a year.

-In 1933 he became a research fellow at the University of Cambridge.
-While at Cambridge, he studied as a Ph.D. candidate under G. E. Moore.
-Rhees impressed Moore, who once described him as his ablest student, although Rhees proved unable to submit a dissertation.
+In 1933, Rhees became a doctoral student at the University of Cambridge with G. E. Moore as his supervisor.
+Rhees impressed Moore, who once described him as his ablest student, although Rhees ultimately proved unable to submit a dissertation.
+Rhees had, at first, been put off attending Wittgenstein’s lectures by the behaviour of his acolytes, with Moore's encouragement, he began to do so from 1933, and continued to do so during subsequent terms until the summer of 1936.
+(Note: Contrary to Monk (1990) p.357, Rhees arrived in Cambridge before 1935, and contrary to Von Der Ruhr (2009) p.224, Rhees did not only begin to attend Wittgenstein’s lectures in 1936.)

-Ray Monk reports that Rhees "had, at first, been put off attending Wittgenstein’s lectures by the mannerisms of Wittgenstein’s students."
-Rhees had however overcome these misgivings by February 1936 from which point he attended all the remaining lectures of that year.
-And, as Monk notes, he soon became one of Wittgenstein’s closest friends, remaining so until Wittgenstein’s death.

-Though, as Mario Von Der Ruhr notes, it "marked the beginning, not just of a deep friendship, but of an intense philosophical conversation," Rhees' time as a formal student of Wittgenstein was rather short.
-Rhees returned to Manchester as a temporary Assistant Lecturer in 1937 then left academia to work as a welder in a factory until 1940.